CGalloway3/CST-135_Bug-Smashers-Final-Project/Joint submission/Topic 5/Internal change log.md

 For Internal use only!!

+4-22-18 10:25 MST: (Richard) Added code to create a dynamic path for animation

 4-22-18 10:34 CST: (Chad) changed item image icon code to allow easier use and catch file not found errors.